Noisyfox/ACT.FFXIVTranslate/README.md

 4. Drag the translation window to your prefer location and enjoy!

 # Translator Provider Settings
-Currently this plugin support 5 providers:
+Currently this plugin support 6 providers:
 - Yandax.Translate
 - Baidu Translator
 - Microsoft Translator
 - Unofficial Google Translate
 - Youdao Translator
+- Tencent Translator

 The unofficial Google Translate doesn't require an API key.
 Yandax.Translate and Microsoft Translator providers are bundled with a free public API key for testing / temporarily using.